agtechresearch/yummyResearch/README.md

 <summary>How to use?</summary>
 <div markdown="1">

-- First, select the location you go
-- Second, select the Food
+- Select the Food Type
 - Done!
 Isn't it easy? 🎉

 I really like...